How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Regularity conditions

 \section{Regularity conditions}

 We adopt some fairly usual regularity conditions.

-\begin{assumption} We assume that $(Y,Z)$ has a density $f_{\psi,\theta,\cdot}(Y,Z)$ with respect to some measure, and its support does not depend on $\theta$. \end{assumption} In the examples of Section~\ref{Examples}, $f_{\psi,\theta,\cdot}=f_{\theta,\cdot}$, and $\psi^*$ is only defined as the solution to an equation that usually follows from identifying assumptions; see Section~\ref{setting}.
+\begin{assumption} We assume that $(Y,Z)$ has a density $f_{\theta,\cdot}(Y,Z)$ with respect to some measure, and its support does not depend on $\theta$. \end{assumption} We wrote $f_{\theta,\cdot}$ and not $f_{\psi,\theta,\cdot}$: as indicated in Section~\ref{setting}, $\psi^*$ is only defined as the solution to an equation that usually follows from identifying assumptions.